agoryelov/ema-end-device/sensor interface/README.md

 ### SPEC DGS

-1. SPEC DGS sensors take a timeout property to read from.
+SPEC DGS sensors take a timeout property to read from.
 If the timeout is set insufficiently then a reading will return malformed data.
 A SensorReadError will be thrown in this case and final output will be an error message

+### Python package locations

+For reasons I don't understand (yet) the sensors/ and unit_conversion/ packages must be in the same directory as the harnessing script (co_sensor.py in the examples).
+See [Installation](#installation)

 ## Related topics